ruanformigoni/gameimage/README.md

 * vaniglia
 * soda

-To change it, export the variable before running the appimage, e.g:
+To change it, export the variable before running the image, e.g:

 ```bash
 export GIMG_WINE_DIST=soda